Why Rent to Own Homes are a Great Investment for both Landlord and Renter

 With a good win-win rent-to-own contract, a lease-to-own home can be a great investment strategy for both the homeowner and the renter.
 However, like any contract, you should carefully read through the details to make sure the contract doesn’t disproportionately favor one side over the other.

-Let’s start out with why a rent-to-own home is a great investment for renters who would like to become homeowners.
+Why a rent-to-own home is a great investment for renters who would like to become homeowners

 For many renters, homeownership is the ultimate dream.
 Paying rent to your landlord or rental agency each month doesn’t earn you any equity in the home.
 This is ultimately helping someone else pay off their mortgage, while you achieve no future gains.
 However, rentals are often a trap that keeps people from attaining the goal of homeownership.
 It’s difficult to save up for a down payment and improve your credit score and debt-to-income ratio when a large portion of your salary is going toward rent.